rlustemberg/titanium-branch-deep-linking-attribution/testbed/README.md

 If the command executes correctly, then the TestBed app will load in a iOS simulator.

-##Build and run the Android TestBed App:
+## Build and Run the Android TestBed App:

 To build and run the Branch Titanium TestBed app for Android, please perform the following steps: